beattyml1/beattyml1.github.io/index.md

 ---

 # Software Engineer
 I am a full stack web software engineer and core team member for [Abstractions Conference](http://abstractions.io) and [Code & Supply](http://codeandsupply.co).
-I currently do full stack web development on a SPA + multi-service REST API web platform [Net Health](http://nethealth.com).
+I currently do full stack web development on a SPA + multi-service REST API web platform at [Net Health](http://nethealth.com).

 - I am passionate about great user experiences and dabble in design.
 I lose track of time when doing responsive layout
 - I am love learning, I relish moving fast but also doing things right.
-Rapid iteration and measuring resultsis my way to have it all
+Rapid iteration and measuring results is my way to have it all
-- I am like really like hard problems
+- I really like hard problems
 - I spend my life outside the box but love best practices and sensible defaults
 - I have a handful of strong opinions but but generally hold loosely and embrace the unknown
 - I'm kind of a corporate culture/agile/lean nerd.